What are the Liberal Arts?

 Creative Arts

 The creative arts include music, fine arts, performing/theater arts, design, and literature.
-Using imagination and implementing new or original ideas are the focus here.
+Using imagination and implementing new or original ideas is the focus here.

 Learning Style